How can stance be maintained throughout an essay?

 – Provide examples of each essay element to guide the reader

-The final lesson in this short course about stance focusses on how the writer’s opinions and judgements may be maintained throughout the entirety of an academic essay.
+The final chapter in this short reader about stance focusses on how the writer’s opinions and judgements may be maintained throughout the entirety of an academic essay.
 Although stance is usually first presented to the reader in the thesis statement of the introductory paragraph, such stance should also be present in the body-section topic sentences, when evaluating evidence, in summary sentences, and in the concluding paragraph’s thesis restatement.
 After discussing each of these essay elements in turn, you may wish to then download our beginner-, intermediate- and advanced-level worksheets to check your understanding.

 1. Thesis Statements

-As was explained in some detail in Lessons 1 and 2, the first element of an essay in which the writer’s stance is expressed is usually in the thesis statement– which is often placed at the end of the introductory paragraph.
-By returning to Lesson 1’s example thesis statement, the topic of AID in Africa can be used to show how stance should be maintained and repeated across four additional essay elements:
+As was explained in some detail in Chapters 1 and 2, the first element of an essay in which the writer’s stance is expressed is usually in the thesis statement– which is often placed at the end of the introductory paragraph.
+By returning to Chapter 1’s example thesis statement, the topic of AID in Africa can be used to show how stance should be maintained and repeated across four additional essay elements:

 2. Topic Sentences